-Measured with a 1kHz -7.5dB stereo MP3 file playback
+Measured with a 1kHz -7.5dB stereo Digital Audio Chime playback

-Measured with a 1kHz -7.5dB stereo MP3 file and an infinity zero MP3 file playback
+Measured with a 1kHz -7.5dB stereo Digital Audio Chime and an infinity zero Digital Audio Chime playback

-Measured with a stereo MP3 with1kHz 0dB on left channel and infinity zero on right channel, then with a stereo MP3 with1kHz 0dB on right channel and infinity zero on left channel
+Measured with a stereo Digital Audio with1kHz 0dB on left channel and infinity zero on right channel, then with a stereo Digital Audio with1kHz 0dB on right channel and infinity zero on left channel

-Measured with a stereo MP3 -7.5dB sine sweep from 20Hz to 20kHz.
+Measured with a stereo Digital Audio -7.5dB sine sweep from 20Hz to 20kHz.

+If using an MP3 Digital Audio Chime file, then make the measurement using a 128 Kbps MP3 file.
+If using a WAV Digital Audio Chime file, then make the measurement using a 16 bit WAV file.

 AHU-SWR-REQ-250772/C-Duplicating DNA Chimes